Last Modified: October 29, 2015

-Due to ipilimumab's activation of T-cells, the most common side effects are related to this immune response and include diarrhea, itchy skin (pruritis), rash, colitis (inflammation of the colon), and bowel perforation.
+Due to ipilimumab's activation of T-cells, the most common side effects are related to this immune response and include diarrhea, itchy skin (pruritis), rash, colitis (inflammation of the colon), bowel perforation, eye and hormone problems.
 All of these side effects can be very severe complications and can be fatal in rare cases.
 It is very important to report symptoms of these problems to your oncology team right away.

-Symptoms of colitis include cause abdominal pain, diarrhea, cramping and blood in the stool, with or without fever.
-Bowel obstruction can cause abdominal pain, constipation, bloating and cramping.
+- Colitis: abdominal pain, diarrhea, cramping, mucus or blood in the stool, dark or tar-like stools, fever.
 Diarrhea means different things to different people.
 Any increase in your normal bowel patterns can be defined as diarrhea and should be reported to your healthcare team.

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team and see OncoLink's section on fatigue for helpful tips on dealing with this side effect.
+Talk to your healthcare team for helpful tips on dealing with this side effect.